mobkits/touch-simulate/Readme.md

-Set the touch start el and optional position(default is center) position could be `t` `l` `r` `b` for alias for top, left, right and bottom position could also be an array, which contains [x, y] for clientX and clientY This function would throw error if the movemonent not finished
+Set the touch start el and optional position(default is center) position could be `t` `l` `r` `b` for alias for top, left, right and bottom position could also be an array, which contains [x, y] for clientX and clientY

 #### .moveUp(distance, [end])
 #### .moveDown(distance, [end])